Two Training Plans to Run your First or Fastest Half Marathon

 3. It Keeps you Focused

 What training plan do you use?
-What has been helpful about it?
+What has been helpful about that plan?